-&lt;sup>10Note that we restrict our analysis to trade models featuring a constant trade elasticity and that this assumption has consequences, e.g., for welfare.
+10Note that we restrict our analysis to trade models featuring a constant trade elasticity and that this assumption has consequences, for example, for welfare.

-&lt;sup>11Throughout the paper, hats will indicate estimates and lower-case letters, x, will refer to the log of a variable, X.
+11Throughout the paper, hats will indicate estimates and lowercase letters, x, will refer to the log of a variable, X.